abhiwand/atk/doc/source/ad_inst_vm.rst

 Using Sample Scripts
 ====================

-The VM is pre-configured and installed with |IA| toolkit.
+The VM is pre-configured and installed with the |IA| toolkit.
 It has several examples and datasets to get you started as soon as the VM is booted.

 The examples are located in '/home/cloudera/examples'.